arnold-c/OutbreakDetection/manuscript/manuscript.typ

 )
 <fig-accuracy>

-Introducing a lag in test result reporting necessarily decreases surveillance accuracy because an alert can only begin once the test results are in-hand, which increases the chance that an outbreak will end before results can be translated to an alert.
+Introducing a lag in test result reporting necessarily decreases surveillance accuracy because an alert can only begin once the test results are in-hand, which increases the chance that an outbreak, that on average last for 149 days, will end before results can be translated to an alert.
 For the conditions simulated here, introducing a 14-day lag in test reporting for a perfect test reduces the surveillance accuracy by $approx$ 3%.
 For all dynamical noise simulated scenarios, this is consistent with, or higher than, the accuracy achievable with an RDT-like imperfect test, but lower than achievable under static background noise.
 This always leads to an increase in the median delay from outbreak start to alert, relative to a perfect test with no result delays, as well as imperfect tests (@fig-delay).